You (Time Person of the Year): Criticism

 The choice of "You" as Person of the Year was criticized for not mentioning important people that influenced the events of 2006.
 Paul Kedrosky called it an "incredible cop-out", and he also speculated that the selection marked "some sort of near-term market top for user-generated content".
 Commentator Kevin Friedl noted that the award and cover design recalled the mirror viewed by the protagonist, the Dude, of The Big Lebowski, via which the viewer's reflection was framed as Times "Man of the Year".

 In December 2012, journalist David A. Graham wrote for The Atlantic that he thought Time had shown "a pattern of lackluster choices" and the overall promotional nature of the process shouldn't be treated as news, rather simply viewed as marketing.
 He remarked, "Is anyone out there not sick of people ironically listing 'Time Person of the Year, 2006' in Twitter bios, a reference to the gimmicky selection of 'You' that year?"

 The decision raised some criticism as it was described as ideological and even hypocritically political.
 Some weeks before the announcement, Time decided to ask the users in a poll, "Who Should Be Person of the Year?"
 After several weeks, the poll winner by a wide margin was Hugo Chávez, the president of Venezuela, with 35% of the votes.
 The president of Iran, Mahmoud Ahmadinejad, came in second.
 Time did not mention these results in the announcement of their "Person of the Year" and its critics claimed that Time discounted input from its digital democracy among its readers.
 Time supporters argue that an online poll is not representative as it has no scientific value.
 The hyperlink to the online poll results has been removed.
-A 2014 New York Daily News article, which named the "You" naming as one of the ten most controversial "Person of the Year" moments in the history of Time, also remarked that "2006 had its fair share of newsmakers" while highlighting both "Venezuela President Hugo Chávez and Iranian President Mahmoud Ahmadinejad".
+A 2014 New York Daily News article, which named the "You" naming as one of the ten most controversial "Person of the Year" moments in the history of Time, also remarked that "2006 had its fair share of newsmakers" while highlighting both Chávez and Ahmadinejad.